KPRoche/quantum-raspberry-tie/README.md

 <img src='New Logo Screen.png' width='150' alt='display while waiting for results' style='float:right;'><br/>
 Your Raspberry Pi running code on the IBM Quantum platform processors or simulators via Python 3 -- with results displayed courtesy of the 8x8 LED array on a SenseHat (or SenseHat emulator)!

+## November 2024 update

+A new _-int_ (for "interactive") option has been added.
+Starting the program with the -int parameter will prompt the user through a series of dialogs to select

+- Number of qubits (5, 12 or 16)
+- Display mode (bowtie, tee, "hex" diamond, or 16-qubit rows, as appropriate for number of qubits)
+- local simulator or online backend
+- simulator model to use (dependent on number of qubits specified)

+All previous options are still available if the program is invoked via the command line.
+The interactive mode was added to make the program more useful as a demo on menu-driven demo setups like the RasQberry Pi project.

 ## August 2024 update to April 2024 (Sixth) Release For Qiskit v1.x
 &nbsp;&nbsp;&nbsp;&nbsp;[Previous Releases](#Previous-Releases)